-Skills and Indicators Consistently Occasionally Seldom Seldom De velops meaningful relationships with children and families 3 2 1 1 Greets children on arrival; calls by name ۵ Communicates with children at eye level Verbally interacts with individual children during routines and activities Participates in children's play when appropriate Shows respect, consideration, warmth to all children Speaks calmly to children Uses a variety of strategies for building relationships with all children Attends to children in positive ways at times when the children are not engaging in challenging behavior Uses a variety of strategies for building relationships with all families ٠ Creates a classroom that is a place that children and families like to be (i.e., feel comfortable, welcome, and safe)
+Skills and Indicators Consistently Occasionally Seldom De velops meaningful relationships with children and families 3 2 1 Greets children on arrival; calls by name Communicates with children at eye level Verbally interacts with individual children during routines and activities Participates in children's play when appropriate Shows respect, consideration, warmth to all children Speaks calmly to children Uses a variety of strategies for building relationships with all children Attends to children in positive ways at times when the children are not engaging in challenging behavior Uses a variety of strategies for building relationships with all families Creates a classroom that is a place that children and families like to be (i.e., feel comfortable, welcome, and safe)

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) this teaching practice (time, day, part of routine) work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
-(Will you record how often you used the practice What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+(Will you record he What you did?
+How the children responded?) ow often you used th ne practice: ?

-Skills and Indicators Vitage Occasionally Seldom Observations/Evidence Designs the physical environment 3 2 1 ☐ Arranges traffic patterns in classroom so there are no wide open space es ☐ Removes obstacles that make it difficult for children with physical disabilimove around the room ties to ☐ Clearly defines boundaries in learning centers ☐ Arranges learning centers to allow room for multiple children ☐ Provides a variety of materials in all learning centers ☐ Designs learning centers so that children spend time evenly across ce enters ☐ Considers children's interests when deciding what to put in learning ce enters ☐ Makes changes and additions to learning centers on a regular basis ☐ Visually closes learning centers when they are not an option for children to use
+Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Designs the physical environment 3 2 1 ☐ Arranges traffic patterns in classroom so there are no wide open spaces Removes obstacles that make it difficult for children with physical disabilities to move around the room ☐ Clearly defines boundaries in learning centers ☐ Arranges learning centers to allow room for multiple children □ Provides a variety of materials in all learning centers ☐ Designs learning centers so that children spend time evenly across centers ☐ Considers children's interests when deciding what to put in learning centers ☐ Makes changes and additions to learning centers on a regular basis ☐ Visually closes learning centers when they are not an option for children to use

-Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) this teaching practice (time, day, part of routine) work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE ollect Data How will you know when you have met your goal?
+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (spec eific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
-(Will you record how often you used the practice What you did?
-How the children responded?) know when you have met your goal?
-(Remember to focus on implementation of the teaching practice) Il you collect about implementation of this teaching practice?
-(Will you record how often you used the , ?
+(Will you record he What you did?
+How the children responded?) ow often you used th ne practice: ?